IgnazioSotgiu/trivia-quiz/README.md

 1. Click on the Code button
 1. Select copy the URL in the dropbox
 1. Open your favourite IDE and select source
 1. Paste the URL and then you can navigate through the repository files

-to clone the repository input this command: git clone https://github.com/IgnazioSotgiu/trivia-quiz.git
+To clone the repository input this command: git clone https://github.com/IgnazioSotgiu/trivia-quiz.git